maydayv7/dotfiles/README.md

 # My NixOS Setup
-This repo contains the configuration files for my personal multi-pc NixOS setup
+This repo contains the configuration files for my continuously evolving personal multi-pc NixOS setup

+I am pretty new to Nix, and my configuration is still WIP.
+If you have any doubts or suggestion, feel free to open an issue

 ![desktop](./src/desktop.png)

-## Requirements
-+ Intel CPU + iGPU
-+ UEFI System (for use with GRUB EFI Bootloader)

 ## Programs
 | Type                | Program                     |